-Welcome all, below you can find a quick guide to allow you to take CSV with a list of up to 50,000 keywords and cluster them and add the keyword intent as well.
+Below is a guide to taking a CSV of up to 50,000 keywords and clustering them by topic — with keyword intent applied as well.

 Thank you to these geniuses